legolas-tek/ek/editor/vscode/README.md

-# GRPH Visual Studio Code extension
+# EK Visual Studio Code extension

-Write GRPH in VSCode using LSP and this extension.
+Write EK in VSCode using LSP and this extension.

 ## Install

 Install the extension from source using `npm install`.

-To run, it needs the GRPH LSP server installed.
-Clone the compiler from [here](https://github.com/grph-lang/grph), and build it using `swift build --product LSP` (Swift needs to be installed).
+To run, it needs the EK LSP server installed.

-You must then set the VSCode setting `grph.languageServerPath` to `{directory where the GRPH compiler was cloned}/.build/debug/LSP` (append `.exe` to that on Windows)
+You must then set the VSCode setting `ek.languageServerPath` to `{directory where the EK compiler was cloned}/lsp` (append `.exe` to that on Windows)